-76.2.2.3 Dual-rate mode
+201.2.2.3 Dual-rate mode

-To support coexistence of 10/10G-EPON, 10/1G-EPON, and 1G-EPON ONUs on the same outside plant, the
+To support coexistence of 25/25G-EPON and 25/10G-EPON on the same outside plant, the

 OLT may optionally support dual-rate mode.
 Dual-rate mode supports transmission and reception at both

-10 Gb/s and 1 Gb/s.
-When operating in a dual-rate mode, a combination of XGMII and GMII data paths are
+25 Gb/s and 10 Gb/s.
+When operating in a dual-rate mode, a combination of 25GMII and XGMII data paths are

 used for transmission and reception.
-Figure 76–4 depicts the data paths used in an OLT operating in a
+Figure 201–4 depicts the data paths used in an OLT operating in a